Aslemammad/Aslemammad/README.md

 ### ✏ Articles

-I didn't mention *Articles* before, but I'm in love with writing.
-Here's my articles:
+I didn't mention *Articles* before, but I'm in love with writing. articles:

 - <a href='https://bugged.dev'>Bugged.dev</a>
 - <a href='https://medium.com/@Aslemammad'>Medium</a>